 Rookie netminder Pete Peeters stopped 19 of 23 shots to improve his record to 7-0-1 for the season.

-1981 -- Brian Propp scores twice and accounts for three points, but the Flyers yield hat tricks to both Dennis Maruk and Tim Tookey in a 10-4 bludgeoning at the hands of the Washington Capitals at the Cap Center.
+1981 -- Brian Propp scored twice and posted three points, but the Flyers yielded hat tricks to both Dennis Maruk and Tim Tookey in a 10-4 bludgeoning at the hands of the Washington Capitals at the Cap Center in Landover, Maryland.

 1982 -- Glen Cochrane's first goal of the season snapped a 1-1 tie late in the second period and Pelle Lindbergh stopped 22 of 23 shots en route to a 3-1 win over the St. Louis Blues at the Spectrum.